 With the first morning light I drove across the Bay Bridge to the Zen Center in the lower Haight, a lovely old brick building designed by Julia Morgan for a Jewish women’s home, with a large ballroom in the basement — an ideal space for a Zendo (meditation hall).

 I went up the steps and knocked on the massive door.
-A young lady in black robes answered and directed me to a small room on the top floor.
+A young lady in black robes answered and directed me to a small room on the corner of the top floor.
 After the ritual bell ringing and bows I folded myself into the half lotus and sat facing Blanche Hartman a foot or two in front of me.

 She was an impressive figure.
 Even in her eighties she sat ramrod straight in perfect meditation posture, brown robes precisely arranged and her gaze direct and relaxed.